L-Lamont/l-lamont.github.io/_posts/2025-5-25-experiment-0.md

 change something and see if it helps because the status quo isn't working at the moment.
 I will update this post with the results and thoughts each day.

+**Monday**
+It was not the roaring start that I may have wanted.
+I got out of bed late and watched the days AFL shows, got coffee and generally didn't push myself too hard.
+But surprisingly I have had a very productive day.
+I guess the realisation is that you don't have to kill yourself pushing every single second of the day you just need a plan, solid progress and a few moments where you choose to do the right tasks.
+Reflecting on this day I get drawn to thoughts of Tim Ferriss who emphasises working on the important things rather than being needlessly busy.
+That is probably another really useful thing I should learn to do, always ere towards doing the important things now and don't worry so much about the little things.